Particle acceleration at radiative supernova remnant shocks: Results

-The duration of the radiative phase - and/or the onset of the ion-neutral damping or other effects that could completely prevent particle acceleration through DSA, are still not well constrained by observations and theoretical works, and the estimates presented in this work have to be taken with caution.
+The duration of the radiative phase and/or the onset of the ion-neutral damping or other effects that could completely prevent particle acceleration through DSA are still not well constrained by observations and theoretical works, and the estimates presented in this work have to be taken with caution.
 Fig~\ref{fig:time} illustrates the importance of the duration of the radiative phase in which DSA can take place.
-For instance, in the case of efficient trapping, a radiative phase longer than $\gtrsim 100$ kyr is required to ensure that the electron-proton spectral difference $\Delta q >0.1$.
+For instance, in the case of efficient trapping, a radiative phase longer than $\gtrsim 100$ kyr is required to ensure that the electron-proton spectral difference is $\Delta q >0.1$.
 If the confinement of trapped particles is only partially efficient, the cumulative electron spectrum may steepen more rapidly, causing $\Delta q$ to reach values of $0.2-0.3$ at earlier times.
-In this work, we assumed that at strong shocks the instantaneous spectra of accelerated particles follow $\propto p^{-4}$ (i.e. $\propto E^{-2}$ for $E \gg 1$ GeV), thus neglecting non-linear effects that may introduce deviation in the accelerated spectra (e.g., due to efficient particle acceleration~\citep{malkov2001,amato2005}, or due to the drift of scattering centers upstream/downstream~\citep{zirakahsvili2008,caprioli2020,cristofari2022}.
-These effects shall be including for a more complete description of the cumulative spectrum, but overall, since they affect electrons and protons at the shock in the same manner, this will not impact our result on $\Delta q$.
+In this work, we assumed that at strong shocks the instantaneous spectra of accelerated particles follow $\propto p^{-4}$ (i.e. $\propto E^{-2}$ for $E \gg 1$ GeV), neglecting nonlinear effects that may introduce deviation in the accelerated spectra (e.g., due to efficient particle acceleration~\citep{malkov2001,amato2005}, or due to the drift of scattering centers upstream or downstream~\citep{zirakahsvili2008,caprioli2020,cristofari2022}.
+These effects were included for a more complete description of the cumulative spectrum, but overall, since they affect electrons and protons at the shock in the same manner, they do not impact our result for $\Delta q$.